U.S. Supreme Court Sides with Polito & Harrington’ Clients Over Limits to Mohegan Tribe’s Immunity

 Legally, federally recognized Indian tribes like the Mohegans are considered “sovereign” nations.
 Among other things, this means the tribe cannot be sued without its consent.
 Under Mohegan law, any lawsuits against the Casino’s operating authority must be heard in a tribal court.

 In this case, our clients sued the limo driver, as an individual and not in his capacity as a casino employee, in Connecticut state court.
 The defendant moved to dismiss, arguing that since he was “acting within the scope of his employment at the time of the accident,” the tribe’s sovereign immunity barred Connecticut courts from hearing the case.
-(Separately, Polito & Associates represented a number of people injured in the limousine, who successfully pursued and settled claims against the Mohegan Tribe in the tribal courts.)
+(Separately, Polito & Harrington represented a number of people injured in the limousine, who successfully pursued and settled claims against the Mohegan Tribe in the tribal courts.)

 The Connecticut trial court denied the motion to dismiss, noting the Lewises sued the driver as an individual.
 The Tribe was not a named defendant.
 The judge agreed with our view that the Tribe’s immunity did not apply.
 Unfortunately, the Connecticut Supreme Court disagreed and held the Lewises were trying to “circumvent tribal immunity” by suing an employee solely on the basis of a negligent act that occurred in the course of his employment with Mohegan Sun.

-Polito & Associates, together with our co-counsel at Perkins Coie LLP, asked the U.S. Supreme Court to review the state supreme court’s decision.
+Polito & Harrington, together with our co-counsel at Perkins Coie LLP, asked the U.S. Supreme Court to review the state supreme court’s decision.
 The Supreme Court hears fewer than 1 percent of the appeals presented to it each year.
 This case was one of that select few; the justices heard oral arguments this past January.

 Supreme Court: Driver Is the “Real Party,” Not Protected by Tribal Immunity